reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

          ![](./media/az15-32.png)

 1. To open the code file, click **Program.cs**.

-   Take a minute to review the code.
-The simulated device code uses Symmetric Key authentication, sends both telemetry and logging         messages to the IoT hub, and simulates the implementation of sensors to generate telemetry values.

       ![](./media/az15-4.png)

 1. In Vs code, click on **Terminal (1)** and click on **New Terminal (2)**.
 Notice that the directory path is indicated as part of the command prompt.